 Information is collected and disseminated on the use of Information and Communication Technologies in education, such as annual technology surveys, online professional development, virtual schools, technology planning, library media services, Internet safety, and the federal E-Rate program, based on current trends, research, and funding opportunities.
-OET also manages the NH Educators Online (NHEON) Web resources and the NH e-Learning for Educators project (OPEN NH).
-The office also administers the distribution and evaluation of the US DoE Enhancing Education through Technology (ESEA Title II-D) program.
-The office is also coordinates district and state preparedness for online assessment as Tech Readiness liaison on the Smarter Balanced Assessment Consortium NH Team.
+OET also manages the NH Educators Online (NHEON.org) Web resources and the NH e-Learning for Educators project (OPEN NH).

 School and Educator Support and Services